cdl-geneseo/geneseo-dictionary/C/Cocksman.md

 # Cocksman

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cocksman

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Cocksman (NN): guy who goes out to meet women and hook up.
 Definition of approximately 10% of those surveyed.
 (F06) (new word) Unknown by approximately 90% of those surveyed.
 (F06) Simmington